pingcap/docs/statistics.md

 ### Collect statistics on some columns

-In most cases, the optimizer only uses statistics on columns in the `WHERE`, `JOIN`, `ORDER BY`, and `GROUP BY` statements.
-These columns can be referred to as `PREDICATE COLUMNS`.
+When TiDB executes SQL statements, the optimizer uses statistics for only a subset of columns in most cases.
+For example, columns that appear in the `WHERE`, `JOIN`, `ORDER BY`, and `GROUP BY` clauses.
+These columns are referred to as predicate columns.

 If a table has many columns, collecting statistics on all the columns can cause a large overhead.
-To reduce the overhead, you can collect statistics on only specific columns (that you choose) or `PREDICATE COLUMNS` to be used by the optimizer.
+To reduce the overhead, you can collect statistics for only specific columns (that you choose) or `PREDICATE COLUMNS` to be used by the optimizer.
 To persist the column list of any subset of columns for reuse in future, see [Persist column configurations](#persist-column-configurations).

 > **Note:**
 >